Representation Interventions Enable Lifelong Knowledge Memory Control in LLMs: Analysis of RILKE 's Mechanism

-In this setup, we find training with similar items (setting (iii)) yields edit vectors $\mathbf{V}_{\text{edit},\boldsymbol{x}_i}^{\text{(iii)}}$ that are consistently closer to their individually trained counterparts $\mathbf{V}_{\text{edit},\boldsymbol{x}_i}^{\text{(i)}}$ than those obtained by training with dissimilar items (setting (ii)) in 91 of 100 sampled cases.
-A PCA visualization of the edited vectors $\{\mathbf{V}_{\text{edit},\boldsymbol{x}_i}\}$ in Fig.~\ref{fig:pca} also illustrates this trend: vectors from (iii) remain close to those from (i), whereas (ii) shifts away.
+In this setup, we find that training with similar items (setting iii) yields edit vectors $\mathbf{V}_{\text{edit},\boldsymbol{x}_i}^{\text{(iii)}}$ that are consistently closer to their individually trained counterparts $\mathbf{V}_{\text{edit},\boldsymbol{x}_i}^{\text{(i)}}$, than those obtained by training with dissimilar items (setting ii).
+This proximity holds true in 91 of the 100 sampled cases.
+A PCA visualization of the edit vectors for a sampled set $\{ \boldsymbol{x}\}$, shown in Fig.~\ref{fig:pca}, further corroborates this trend: edit vectors from (iii) remain close to those from (i), whereas those from (ii) shift away.

 These results highlight the effect of \textsc{RILKE} in mitigating interference and preserving edit specificity by clustering semantically similar knowledge before applying shared-subspace intervention.